Visceral Hypersensitivity Explained: Why 'Normal' Food Hurts You

 A few things fall into place once you understand visceral hypersensitivity.

-You stop blaming specific foods for being "bad."
+Specific foods aren't "bad."
 Most high-FODMAP foods aren't harmful to anyone.
 They just produce more of the input your gut is amplifying.
 Reintroduction is how you find out which ones matter at which doses.

-You stop assuming stress "causes" IBS in a vague way.
-Stress is a real input into the same loop, not separate from the physical mechanism.
-That's why therapy, sleep, and exercise genuinely help and aren't just wellness filler.
+Stress isn't a vague cause of IBS.
+It's a real input into the same loop, not something separate from the physical mechanism.
+That's why therapy, sleep, and exercise genuinely help, and aren't wellness filler.

-You stop feeling like your gut is broken in some mysterious way.
-It isn't mysterious.
+The gut isn't broken in some mysterious way.
 Your nerves are turned up.
-That's it.
-And the volume can come back down.
+The volume can come back down.

 The goal isn't a gut that never produces gas or never stretches.
 That gut doesn't exist.
 The goal is a nervous system that stops treating normal digestion as an emergency.
 Diet is one lever.
 Therapy is another.
 Medication is a third.
 For most people, some combination is what moves the needle.